sonuranjitjacob/ML_Deployment-Flask-Docker/README.md

 # Model Deployment Using Flask/Docker

 I started this project to apply what I taught myself online about Flask and Docker by deploying a scikit-learn machine learning model.
-There is a lot to improve but this project is a work in progress so it will be updated.
 This project consists of three parts.

 ### Part 1: Machine Learning Model